RIPE NCC Data Protection Report

 The purpose and means of processing personal data registered in the RIPE Database are not determined by the RIPE NCC but by the RIPE community.
 However, the RIPE NCC is the organisation that implements or oversees the implementation of the instructions given by the RIPE community.
 In that sense, the RIPE NCC could be seen as the responsible party for processing personal data in the RIPE Database in accordance with the Act (see above section 2.1).

 Although the RIPE NCC can be seen as the responsible party, the RIPE NCC has no, or only limited, control over the personal data stored in the RIPE Database.
 Most personal data is not registered in the RIPE Database by the RIPE NCC but by others (generally those responsible for the specific Internet number resources or by the data subjects themselves).

-The DPTF considered that certain obligations coming from this “by default” responsibility must be shifted to those that are actually responsible for the personal data they collect and process (see section 2.3).
-Accordingly it was proposed to contractually impose (via the RIPE Database Terms and Conditions) certain obligations on the persons that insert and maintain specific personal data in the RIPE Database.
+The DPTF considered that certain obligations coming from this “by default” responsibility must be shifted to those who are actually responsible for the personal data they collect and process (see section 2.3).
+Accordingly, it was proposed to contractually impose (via the RIPE Database Terms and Conditions) certain obligations on the persons who insert and maintain specific personal data in the RIPE Database.

-- Accuracy of the personal data they insert in the RIPE Database, that it is appropriate for the purpose of the RIPE Database and kept up-to-date
+- The accuracy of the personal data they insert in the RIPE Database, that it is appropriate for the purpose of the RIPE Database and that it is kept up-to-date

 - Receiving the data subject’s consent before they enter the data